aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 Ensure that:

-* The Cluster Autoscaler’s version matches the Cluster’s Version.
+* The Cluster Autoscaler's version matches the Cluster's Version.
 Cross version compatibility  is [not tested or supported](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/README.md#releases).
 * [Auto Discovery](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws#auto-discovery-setup) is enabled, unless you have specific advanced use cases that prevent use of this mode.

 ### Employ least privileged access to the IAM role